 Note: the plenary roundtable is jointly sponsored by the ICC co-sponsors (see the credits at the bottom of this page) and the UF Water Institute, and is part of the official program of the Water Institute Symposium.
 The roundtable is free and open to the public.
 Anyone may attend the roundtable without having registered for the Symposium.

-The ICC opening roundtable, including President Fuchs’ welcome address and Cynthia Barnett’s introduction, can be viewed online from the “ICC Films” page.
+The ICC opening roundtable, including President Fuchs’ welcome address and Cynthia Barnett’s introduction, can be viewed online from the “ICC Videos” page.

 Thursday, Feb.
 18, 2016, Smathers Library 100 (Library East) (map)